-During 2021, the Company virtually conducted meetings and calls with its top 50 institutional investors representing approximately 39% of the Company's outstanding stock, resulting in substantive engagements with investors holding a significant portion of the Company's outstanding stock, in addition to conducting meetings with prospective stockholders.
-In addition, the Company conducted more than 110 meetings with institutional investors and prospects through industry conferences and non-conference events, executed a successful investor day event with virtual attendance by more than 100 members of the investment community, and conducted more than 100 separate conversations by phone.
-Among the many topics discussed during this ordinary course engagement were the Company's business, new Pivot to Growth strategy, financial condition, governance, capital allocation preferences and other topics of interest to stockholders and prospective stockholders.
+During 2022, the Company virtually conducted meetings and calls with its top 50 institutional investors representing approximately 41% of the Company's outstanding stock, resulting in substantive engagements with investors holding a significant portion of the Company's outstanding stock, in addition to conducting meetings with prospective stockholders.
+In addition, the Company conducted more than 110 meetings with institutional investors and prospects through industry conferences and non-conference events, and conducted in excess of 100 separate conversations by phone.
+Among the many topics discussed during this ordinary course engagement were the Company's business, long-term outlook, Pivot to Growth strategy, financial condition, governance, capital allocation preferences and other topics of interest to stockholders and prospective stockholders.

-The comments, questions and suggestions offered by the Company's investors were shared with, and discussed by, the full Board, and their perspectives will inform the Board's decision-making in 2022 and beyond.
+The comments, questions and suggestions offered by the Company's investors were shared with, and discussed by, the full Board, and their perspectives will inform the Board's decision-making in 2023 and beyond.